 Soursop is a fruit with a green peel and spikes on the outside, and a soft, white pulp on the inside.
-It tastes sweet and is slightly acidic, and can be consumed raw or used in teas, smoothies, desserts, and juices.
-In addition to the pulp, soursop leaves are also used to prepare tea.
+Also referred to as graviola, it tastes sweet and is slightly acidic.
+It can be consumed raw or used in teas, smoothies, desserts, and juices.
+Soursop leaves are also used to prepare tea.

-This fruit is also also contains high amounts of vitamin C and flavonoids, which are compounds with antioxidant and anti-inflammatory properties that help to combat free radicals and reduce inflammation.
-The leaves can be used to make soursop tea, which can relieve gastric problems (like ulcers and gastritis) and prevent the development of health conditions like high blood pressure and cataracts.
+Soursop also contains high amounts of vitamin C and flavonoids, which are compounds with antioxidant and anti-inflammatory properties that help to combat free radicals and reduce inflammation.
+Its leaves can be used to make soursop tea, which can relieve gastric problems (like ulcers and gastritis) and prevent the development of health conditions like high blood pressure and cataracts.

 Health benefits